WPVI-TV: Action News of Philly

 After the 2009 death of Gary Papa, Channel 6 took eighteen months to name a replacement for the position of sports director.
 In January 2011, Keith Russell was named as the 6 and 11 p.m. sports anchor, while Jamie Apody was named sports anchor for the 5 p.m. newscast, a position vacant since the departure of longtime 5 p.m. sports anchor Scott Palmer.
 Russell left in 2012, and was replaced by Ducis Rodgers who was officially named sports director.
 On April 26, 2024, Apody announced via social media that she was leaving Action News after 18 years at the station despite the fact that she had not been seen on the air since October 2023, stating that her family life becoming more of a priority was the reason for her departure.

-On March 12, 2024, starting with the noon newscast, WPVI became the penultimate station in the group to debut the standardized ABC O&O graphics package.
-This retains the 1995 arrangement of "Move Closer to Your World".
+On March 12, 2024, WPVI became the penultimate station in the ABC Owned Television Stations group to adopt a new group-wide graphics package by Vivid Zero, whilst retaining the traditional elements of the Action News format and branding.